ulf-rodened/remarkable-basil/content/posts/build-your-applications-easy-with-thousands-of-nodes.md

 date: 2020-01-14T20:04:36.389Z
 thumb_img_path: /images/nodes.png
 excerpt: >-
-  With the node-red editor you can use all types of api´s, functions, devices or popular programming languages when you build your applications
+  With the node-red editor, you can use all types of API's, functions, devices or popular programming languages when you build your applications
 layout: post
 ---
 ![](/images/nodes.png)